SmKou/currency-exchanger/README.md

 Currency Exchanger is a web app that takes an amount of USD and one of five currencies to convert to.
 With the submitted data, the app makes an api call to get the most recent exchange rate.
 If the request receives a response, the result is shown to the user, otherwise an error is displayed, stating the currency does not exist.

+### **Under Consideration**

+- Load More Currencies: Populate select elem with all available currency types
+- Convert currency to and from other currencies
+- Cache API results

 ## **Complete Setup**

 - Navigate to main page of repo